tiberlab/tibercad/manual/Sphinx/Complete/modules/DriftDiffusion.rst

     P^{pz} = e_{ikl}\varepsilon_{kl}

 where :math:`\varepsilon_{kl}` is the strain tensor.
 The piezoelectric coefficients :math:`e_{ikl}` are stored in the database.
-The strain is obtained from the simulation specified in the ``Physics`` section, but it can be overridden by providing a name for the strain simulation inside the polarization block using the ``strain_simulation`` option.
+The strain is obtained in general from the simulation specified in the ``Physics`` section.
+This can be overridden by providing a name for the strain simulation inside the polarization block using the ``strain_simulation`` option.

 .. _DD_trapmodels: